-- The 12 second duration gives you enough time to get a tree-buffed Wild Growth out.
-You can expect a 9-15% uptime depending on how frequently you cast Wild Growth and how lucky you are.
+The 12 second duration gives you enough time to get a tree-buffed Wild Growth out.
+You can expect a 12-20% uptime depending on how frequently you cast Wild Growth and how long the fight runs.

-- If you leave tree form while the buff is active you aren’t able to return to it (unless you are also running the Incarnation talent) which further reduces the helms value.
+> - If you leave tree form while the buff is active you aren’t able to return to it (unless you are also running the Incarnation talent) which does reduce the helms value a little bit.

-- Mythic+: Low tier.
+> - Mythic+: Low tier.
 Poor interaction with Catweaving and you really need the reliability in Mythic+.